prikhi/bootstrap-gallery/README.md

 Run `npm run serve` to build, watch, & serve the example application at http://localhost:8000.

-Run `npx elm-analyse -s` to launch a server at http://localhost:8001 for linting the code and `npm run docs` to launch a server at http://localhost:8002 for previewing the documentation.
+Run `npm run lint` to launch a server at http://localhost:8001 for linting the code and `npm run docs` to launch a server at http://localhost:8002 for previewing the documentation.

 ## TODO